ndp/apple-code-assessment/README.md

 Note: It provides a clean environment if you exit and re-enter with `./dev.sh`.

-## Configuration

 ## Notes

+There's a request to "Include the UI", which I'm not sure what that means.
+I've included the simplest forms imaginable to get the job done.
+I have lots of "UI" code, if you're interested.
+Just one example, [Amp What](https://www.amp-what.com/) is all my code.
+I'm happy to walk through various projects and share code.

+I TDDed all the code.
+There could be a happy-path integration test, but as the UI is pretty likely to change if this project is picked up, that seems premature.

-The `/model` tests should be relocated, but I didn't want to "overengineer" it... there's good conversations about (1) where non-DB models go (2) where services, like the weather api client go.
+For the "industry best practices", I've tried to stick to the Rails conventions as much as possible.
+Obviously there are other directions to go.
+I'm unsure about where to put the service code for the weather API.
+Maybe Rails now has a good place for this (I'm not 100% up to date), but it's hanging out in a `api` directory, and the tests are orphaned in the model directory.
+Perhaps the `/model` tests should be relocated, but I didn't want to "overengineer", or fight with Rails conventions too much... there's good conversations about (1) where non-DB model (WeatherResult) should be located (2) where services, like the weather api client go.
 A discussion should be had.

-Requirements:
+The code is not caching by "zip codes", but rather, just a compressed form of the address.
+The user input and backing API do not require a zip code, and accepts things like 'New York' or "Anchorage' and still gives valid results.
+I've tried to at least allude to the need for a good cache key with the architecture.
+If you refresh the page a lot, it pulls the result from the cache, which I think is what you want to see.

+If zip code caching is a hard requirement, a separate API call, to a different service, would need to be used to resolve the address to a zip code, and then a call to the weather API with the zip code.
+I'd want to think over whether this would be better for the user, but on first blush it doesn't seem so.

+I've included minimal scalability considerations.
+It seems unlikely this project will receive a lot of traffic (as it's just a little test project), so it seems properly engineered.
+One the high-volume sites I've worked on, the code changes quite a bit, and the standard Rails conventions are not always followed.
+I'm not sure what you're really looking for, but happy to discuss some of the trickier issues I've dealt with with high-volume, consumer-facing sites.

+To send this into production, you'd need need these things at first:
+- [ ] Rate-limit / ddos protection (mostly just adding a gem)
+- [ ] CI
+- [ ] Deployment configuration
+- [ ] Monitoring/traceability/logging

+## Requirements

   - [x] Must be done in Ruby on Rails
-  - [ ] Accept an (street) address as input
+  - [x] Accept an (street) address as input
-  - [ ] Retrieve forecast data for the given address.
+  - [x] Retrieve forecast data for the given address.
 This should include, at minimum, the current temperature (Bonus points - Retrieve high/low and/or extended forecast)
-  - [ ] Display the requested forecast details to the user
+  - [x] Display the requested forecast details to the user
   - [ ] Cache the forecast details for 30 minutes for all subsequent requests by zip codes.
-Display indicator if result is pulled from cache.
+  - [x] Display indicator if result is pulled from cache.
 Assumptions:
-  - [ ] This project is open to interpretation
+  - [x] This project is open to interpretation
-  - [ ] Functionality is a priority over form
+  - [x] Functionality is a priority over form
   - [x] If you get stuck, complete as much as you can
 Submission:
   - [ ] Use a public source code repository (GitHub, etc) to store your code